Calibrated Multi-Level Quantile Forecasting: Introduction

 Without this ordering, the vector of forecasts would not correspond to a valid probability distribution, making it difficult for decision makers to interpret or trust. \end{enumerate}

-There are many methods for producing quantile forecasts, including classical time-series models such as ARIMA and exponential smoothing, as well as modern machine learning approaches such as random forests, and deep neural networks.
+There are many methods for producing quantile forecasts, including classical time series models such as ARIMA and exponential smoothing, as well as modern machine learning approaches such as random forests, and deep neural networks.
 However, these forecasts often fail to satisfy calibration.
 Our aim is to take any existing forecaster and transform its predictions \emph{online} (in real time) so that the resulting forecasts satisfy both \eqref{eq:long_run_coverage} and \eqref{eq:no_crossing} for any sequence of outcomes.
-We refer to this joint goal as \textbf{calibration without crossings}.
-Furthermore, subject to calibration without crossings, we want the forecasts to remain \emph{sharp} --- all else equal, for two levels $\alpha \neq \beta$, it is more informative if $q_t^{\alpha}$ and $q_t^{\beta}$ are closer together.
+Henceforth, we refer to this joint goal as \emph{calibration without crossings}.
+Furthermore, subject to calibration without crossings, we want the forecasts to remain \emph{sharp}: all else equal, the forecasts should correspond to a probability distribution with low variance (the quantile predictions should not be too dispersed), so that they provide the least possible uncertainty about the outcome.

-Our first objective, online calibration, has been studied extensively for the single quantile case ($|\cA| =1$) in the context of online conformal prediction, introduced by \cite{gibbs2021adaptive}.
-Online conformal prediction methods are guaranteed to achieve the distribution-free calibration objective described in \eqref{eq:long_run_coverage}.
-Of particular relevance to our work is the Quantile Tracker algorithm from \cite{angelopoulos2023conformal}.
-The idea behind this procedure is simple: To track the $\alpha$-quantile over time, we should increase our current guess if it is smaller than $y_t$ (it ``miscovers'') and we should decrease our current guess if it is larger than $y_t$ (it ``covers'').
-The amount by which we increase or decrease is chosen to yield a long-run coverage of $\alpha$.
-Running the Quantile Tracker is guaranteed to achieve long-run coverage as long as $y_t$ has bounded magnitude.
-Unfortunately, applying the Quantile Tracker to multiple quantile levels simultaneously often results in quantile crossings, violating \eqref{eq:no_crossing}.\footnote{In experiments on the COVID-19 Forecast Hub dataset from \cite{cramer2022evaluation}, Quantile Tracker produced crossings at 87\% of time steps on average (see Appendix \ref{sec:QT_crossings_APPENDIX}).}
+Our first objective, online calibration, has been studied extensively for the single $(m=1)$ quantile setting in the online conformal prediction literature, beginning with \cite{gibbs2021adaptive}.
+Online conformal algorithms achieve distribution-free calibration \eqref{eq:long_run_coverage} for a single level $\alpha$.
+Of particular relevance to our paper is the quantile tracker (QT) algorithm from \cite{angelopoulos2023conformal}.
+The idea behind this method is simple: to track the $\alpha$-level quantile over time, we should increase our current quantile estimate if it is smaller than $y_t$ (it ``miscovers'') and we should decrease our estimate if it is larger than or equal to $y_t$ (it ``covers'').
+The amount by which we increase or decrease these estimates is chosen to yield a long-run coverage of $\alpha$, which is guaranteed whenever the target values are bounded in magnitude.